Bedrockbreaker/Ganymede/Docs/GDD.md

 **Complexity**

 An abstract budget representing the structural and computational cost of a spell.
-Total complexity limits prevent the creation of single-cast match-deciding spells that ignore survivabilty tradeoffs.
+Total complexity limits prevent the creation of single-cast match-deciding spells that ignore survivability tradeoffs.

 **Component Unlock**